In May 2015, The Astrophysical Journal published a paper by E. Oks which stated:

 “The Kozai Mechanism and the Stability of Planetary Orbits in Binary Star Systems” by K.A.
 Innanen, J.Q.
 Zheng, S. Mikkola & M.J.
 Valtonen, The Astronomical Journal, Volume 113, No. 5, pp 1915–1919, May 1997.
 Full article available at Smithsonian Astrophysical Observatory/NASA Astrophysics Data System.

-“Conic-Helical Orbits of Planets around Binary Stars do not Exist” by Greg Egan, on the arXiv preprint server.
+“Polar Orbits Around Binary Stars” by Greg Egan, on the arXiv preprint server.

 “Erratum: Stable Conic-Helical Orbits of Planets Around Binary Stars: Analytical Results” by E. Oks, The Astrophysical Journal, 823:69 (1pp), 2016 May 20.
 Online at IOP Web Site.